Our Vision, Aims and Strategy

 MISSION - What we want to do:

-We want to build a network of co-operating individuals and organisations to provide opportunities for people from diverse backgrounds to come together to:
+We want to contribute to a network of co-operating individuals and organisations to provide opportunities for people from diverse backgrounds to come together to:

 - acknowledge our interdependence;